TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow.md

 - To boot an application using the `sbl_uart`, you can refer to \ref UART_BOOTLOADER_PYTHON_SCRIPT subsection.
 Detailed steps on the usage is mentioned in the same subsection.

+### SBL DFU

+- The SBL DFU is a secondary bootloader which receives the multicore appimage via USB DFU.
+It Stores the received appimage in RAM memory and boots the application.

+- Refer \ref EXAMPLES_DRIVERS_SBL_DFU to know more about SBL DFU.

+- To boot an application using the `sbl_uart`, you can refer to \ref USB_BOOTLOADER subsection.
+Detailed steps on the usage is mentioned in the same subsection.

 \cond SOC_AM263X
 ### SBL CAN